Prograde and meandering wall modes in rotating Rayleigh-B\'enard convection with conducting walls: Abstract

 \section{Abstract}

-We study numerically the onset of convection in \RRBC in horizontally confined geometries of aspect ratio $2$ with the walls held at fixed temperatures.
+{We use direct numerical simulations to study convection} in \RRBC in horizontally confined geometries of a given aspect ratio, with the walls held at fixed temperatures.
 We show that this arrangement is unconditionally unstable to flow that takes the form of wall-adjacent convection rolls.
-For wall temperatures close to the temperatures of the upper or lower boundaries, we show that the base state undergoes a Hopf bifurcation to a state comprised of spatio-temporal oscillations--`wall modes'--precessing in a retrograde direction.
-We show that the velocity boundary conditions at the upper and lower boundaries are crucial to the formation and propagation of the wall modes: asymmetric velocity boundary conditions at the upper and lower boundaries can lead to prograde wall modes, while stress-free boundary conditions at both walls can lead to wall modes that have no preferred direction of propagation.
+For wall temperatures close to the temperatures of the upper or lower boundaries, we show that the base state undergoes a Hopf bifurcation to a state comprised of spatio-temporal oscillations--`wall modes'--precessing in a retrograde direction. {We study the saturated nonlinear state of these modes, and} show that the velocity boundary conditions at the upper and lower boundaries are crucial to the formation and propagation of the wall modes: asymmetric velocity boundary conditions at the upper and lower boundaries can lead to prograde wall modes, while stress-free boundary conditions at both walls can lead to wall modes that have no preferred direction of propagation.